-- Changes to your name, your address, or your phone number. - Changes in any other health insurance coverage you have (such as from your employer, your spouse or domestic partner's employer, workers' compensation, or Medicaid). - If you have any liability claims, such as claims from an automobile accident. - If you have been admitted to a nursing home.

-- If you receive care in an out-of-area or out-of-network hospital or emergency room. - If your designated responsible party (such as a caregiver) changes. - If you are participating in a clinical research study.
-(Note: You are not required to tell your plan about the clinical research studies you intend to participate in but we encourage you to do so).

-If any of this information changes, please let us know by calling Customer Service.

-It is also important to contact Social Security if you move or change your mailing address.
-You can find phone numbers and contact information for Social Security in Chapter 2, Section 5.
+□Changes to your name, your address, or your phone number. □ Changes in any other medical or drug insurance coverage you have (such as from your employer, your spouse or domestic partner's employer, Workers' Compensation, or Medicaid) ☐ If you have any liability claims, such as claims from an automobile accident. ☐ If you have been admitted to a nursing home. ☐ If you receive care in an out-of-area or out-of-network hospital or emergency room. ☐ If your designated responsible party (such as a caregiver) changes. □ If you are participating in a clinical research study.
+(Note: You are not required to tell your plan about the clinical research studies you intend to participate in but we encourage you to do so) l· f any of this information changes, please let us know by calling Customer Service. t is also important to contact Social Security if you move or change your mailing address.
+You car ind phone numbers and contact information for Social Security in Chapter 2, Section 5.

-Section 6 How other insurance works with our plan
+Section 7 How other insurance works with our plan